NamrataAcharya02/CS263_PersonaBot/README.md

 if p_4 <0 then judging, if >0 then prospecting

 `scorer.py` takes a json file representing the responses of a chatbot to the questions posed in questionMapping, and scores it according to the above criteria.
 It will then at the end print out the letters corresponding to the personality type

+##Kappa.py

+This file calculates Cohen's Kappa to measure inter annotater agreement for 2 different pairs of annotators.

+##Metrics_calculator.py

+This file automatically calculates coherence, compassion and correctness averages for each annotated file.